-- 1 Plug a microphone into the Microphone jack on the computer.
-See "Left Side" on page 4 for the location of the jack. - 2 Click Start, then select All Programs, Accessories, Entertainment, then Sound Recorder.
+- 1 Plug a microphone into the Microphone port on your computer. - 2 Click Start, then select All Programs, Accessories, Entertainment, then Sound Recorder.
 The Sound Recorder opens.

-- 3 Click (record), then speak into the microphone. - 4 When you finish recording, click \blacksquare (stop). - 5 Select File, then Save As.
+- 3 Click (record), then speak into the microphone. - 4 When you finish recording, click (stop). - 5 Select File, then Save As.
 The Save As dialog box opens. - 6 Name the recording, specify the path, then click Save.
 The recording is saved.